 Blood sugar testing should be increased during periods of physical and emotional stress, such as pregnancy, acute illness, or depression.

 Devices known as continuous glucose monitors (CMGs) are available for those who have difficulty managing blood sugar meters or blood sugars.
 CMGs consist of a sensor placed under the skin that measures the amount of sugar in tissue.
+These are available to purchase online.

 If blood sugar levels rise too high above or fall too far below preset targets, an alarm will go off.
 Some CMGs will also track how blood sugar levels change over the course of hours and display whether levels are raising or falling.